liquidapps-io/docs/docs/developers/oracles-getting-started.md

 ```

 The DAPP Network offers the ability to fetch information using DAPP Service Providers (DSPs).
 A developer may choose as many or as few oracles to use in fetching data points from the internet.
 If a developer wishes to prevent a scenario where all oracles have an incentive to return false information, the developer may run a DSP themselves and set the threshold of acceptance for the information to all parties.
-Another great place to understand the service is in the [unit tests](https://github.com/liquidapps-io/zeus-sdk/blob/master/boxes/groups/services/oracle-dapp-service/test/oracleconsumer.spec.js).
+Another great place to understand the service is in the [unit tests](https://github.com/liquidapps-io/zeus-sdk/tree/master/boxes/groups/oracles) within each sub directory.

 ## Prerequisites